Companies working in the wholesale and distribution sector are increasingly facing serious pressures.

 In a digital environment, it’s easy to imagine customers as vast swaths of data in your database.
 Don’t get caught in that trap.
 Remember: your customers are people.

-Leading companies like retail marketplace Amazon or media content provider Netflix have changed customers’ expectations for business-to-consumer (B2C) interactions.
+Leaders like retail marketplace Amazon or media content provider Netflix have changed customers’ expectations for business-to-consumer (B2C) interactions.
 Those B2C expectations have transferred into the B2B realm as people increasingly want what other industries give them — more personalization and responsiveness in service, along with superior product presentation and delivery.

 - Product presentation: Increasing digitalization of databases means that businesses are now asking for resources such as high-quality product images in 3D, or better search options to find what they desire.